kopia/kopia/site/content/docs/Installation/_index.md

 weight: 20
 ---

-Kopia supports both command line (CLI) and graphical (GUI) user interfaces.

-### Command Line Tool

-The easiest way to get started with the Kopia CLI tool is to download pre-compiled `kopia` binary.
-Alternatively, you can compile it yourself from source.

-### Kopia UI

-You can download installer packages of KopiaUI for Windows, macOS, and Linux from the [Releases](https://github.com/kopia/kopia/releases/latest) page on GitHub.

 ### Download

-Kopia is released as a single, stand-alone binary, available for many operating systems:
+Kopia is released as a single binary, available for many operating systems:

 * Windows 7 or later, 64-bit
 * macOS 10.11 or later, 64-bit
-* Linux - amd64, armv7 or arm64
+* Linux - amd64, armhf or arm64

 To download latest binary for your platform, go to the [Releases](https://github.com/kopia/kopia/releases/latest) page on GitHub.